shooshx/corewars8086_js/README.md

   - enable register pointers pointing to the memory canvas
   - enable Auto-save state. when enabled the editor state is saved to localStorage and loaded on page reload
 - Competition: run many games one after the other with the same set of warriors
-  - copy the textual table of result
+  - Copy the textual table of result
-  - different kinds of visualizations of the bar graph
+  - Detailed control over the visualization of competition graph
+     - change orientation, sorting, name apperance, rank numbers

 tips and tricks
 - When debugging, you can always return to a warrior running point by clicking its name on the left pane